gianlucabertani/Objective-Zip/README.md

 Version history
 ---------------

+Version 0.8.3:

+- Finally used correctly the 64 bit APIs.
+Thanks to Nathan Moinvaziri for advicing.
+- Updated test code to zip & unzip up to 6.3 GB.

 Version 0.8.2:

 - Updated ZLib to 1.2.8
-- Updated MiniZip to Nathan Moinvaziri's Version
+- Updated MiniZip to Nathan Moinvaziri's Version (thanks [Sergio](http://mrsergio.com) for the suggestions)
 - Added test code to zip & unzip up to (slighlty less than) 4 GB: the library is able to create and expand files up to 4,293,387,000 bytes (compressed); use the test with caution,